rism-digital/muscat-guidelines/default/en/person_100.md

 - **/**: or
   **17/18** = lived in the seventeenth and eighteenth centuries

-Do not use the following abbreviations for date ranges: in, me, ex, q , d, t
+Do not use the following abbreviations for date ranges: in, me, ex, q, d, t

-_Examples_:
+##### Examples
 - 1879-1967
 - 18.sc
 - 1811a-1855p